Cambrian explosion: Snowball Earth

 In the late Neoproterozoic (extending into the early Ediacaran period), the Earth suffered massive glaciations in which most of its surface was covered by ice.
 This may have caused a mass extinction, creating a genetic bottleneck; the resulting diversification may have given rise to the Ediacara biota, which appears soon after the last "Snowball Earth" episode.

 However, the snowball episodes occurred a long time before the start of the Cambrian, and it is difficult to see how so much diversity could have been caused by even a series of bottlenecks; the cold periods may even have delayed the evolution of large size organisms.
 Massive rock erosion caused by glaciers during the "Snowball Earth" may have deposited nutrient-rich sediments into the oceans, setting the stage for the Cambrian explosion.

 Increase in the calcium concentration of the Cambrian seawater

-Newer research suggests that volcanically active midocean ridges caused a massive and sudden surge of the calcium concentration in the oceans, making it possible for marine organisms to build skeletons and hard body parts.
+Newer research suggests that volcanically active mid-ocean ridges caused a massive and sudden surge of the calcium concentration in the oceans, making it possible for marine organisms to build skeletons and hard body parts.

 Alternatively a high influx of ions could have been provided by the widespread erosion that produced Powell's Great Unconformity.

 An increase of calcium may also have been caused by erosion of the Transgondwanan Supermountain that existed at the time of the explosion.
 The roots of the mountain are preserved in present-day East Africa as an orogen.

+Increase in ocean alkalinity

+New research done in 2014 using boron isotope analysis found that ocean alkalinity was rising until the Early Cambrian.
+This would have had the affect of making it easier for organisms to precipitate calcium carbonate, facilitating easier formation of hard parts, including shells, exoskeletons, and spines.